zenglg/unvme/README.md

 ========================================

-UNVMe is a user space NVMe driver developed at Micron Technology for the purpose of benchmarking different polling models in comparing to the kernel space NVMe driver interupt driven model.
+UNVMe is a user space NVMe driver developed at Micron Technology for the purpose of benchmarking different polling models in comparison to the kernel space NVMe driver interupt driven model.

 The UNVMe driver depends on features provided by the vfio module in the